edeustace/mongo-rest-layer/README.md

 #mongo-rest-layer
 A simple mongo rest layer for a Play!
 2 app.
+Its a bit like the rest api provided by mongolab.com.

 ## Usage
 ### Add the dependency